Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

   - *Bug fixed:* Small collision fix between two meshes in the Drilling Tower drop zone room.
 ---
 - Enhanced River Mall:
-  - The Cam.
-Net. located in Central Post has been removed.
-  - Hi-Fi cameras have been removed and the hacking panel has been replaced with the Hi-Fi curtains.
-  - The camera located in Parking Lifts neutralize time has been increased from 15 seconds to 30 seconds aligning it with the standard across other maps.
+  - Spy Insertion Point has been reworked to allow for faster entry into the map.
   - The Offices area has been reworked to allow for faster rotation and preventing Spies from jumping out the window.
   - The computer objective located in the Offices has been relocated to the adjoining room.
+  - The hacking panel for Hi-Fi cameras has been relocated upstairs to the previous location of the Offices objective.
+  - The hacking panel for Hi-Fi shutters has been relocated closer to the front.
   - A new vent has been added on the Video Games side of the Spy Insertion Point.
+  - The vent located near the Hi-Fi 2nd Floor objective has been shortened.
   - *Bug fixed:* Hi-Fi Curtains interaction would no longer work if reactivated before the curtains were finished transitioning.
   - *Bug fixed:* Small collision fix on the glass doors that would allow players to shoot through the edges of them.
 ---